SkillPilot Curriculum Graph Specification

 6. Effective Requires semantics

-Direct prerequisites can be specified at higher-level nodes and inherited by their descendants in the hierarchy.
+For compatibility with the current runtime and validator profile, direct prerequisites can be specified at higher-level nodes and inherited by their descendants in the hierarchy.
 This yields the Effective Requires relation.

 6.1 Effective Requires relation